 Certificate of Deposit (CD)

 In return for leaving your money untouched for that time period, CDs generally offer higher returns than standard savings accounts.
-Generally, the longer term, the higher the yield.
+Generally, the longer term, the higher the interest rate — but that is not always the case.

 While savings and money market accounts pay variable interest rates (meaning your rate can change after you’ve opened the account) CDs typically pay fixed rates, so your rate is likely to be locked in once you’ve deposited the cash.
 You’ll know these funds are safe if they’re FDIC-insured.
 However, if you pull your cash before the maturity date, you will usually pay a penalty, which might mean losing any interest earned.
 (There are some no-penalty CDs, but the interest rate is probably lower than you’d otherwise earn.)